 Groups 3, 4, and 5

-Groups 3 through five don’t line up until the others have begin boarding and it consists of pretty much everybody in economy class.
+Groups 3 through 5 don’t line up until the others have begin boarding and it consists of pretty much everybody in economy class.
 The secret to getting a Group 3 vs Group 4 or Group 5 boarding group is to pick the right type of seat.

-Economy passengers who choose a window seat should get group 3, passengers who pick a middle seat should get group 4, and passengers who choose an aisle seat will get group 5 (along with basic economy passengers).
-This order is optimized so that passengers don’t have to trample over each other.
+Economy passengers who choose a window seat should get Group 3, passengers who pick a middle or aisle seat should get Group 4, and passengers who choose Basic Economy will get Group 5.